Joshua-Ayanlade/northern-climate-model/README.md

 - **Min/Max Inputs:** The minimum and maximum monthly average hourly values.
 - **Raw Data Inputs:** Raw hourly data of a full month, from which the model computes the necessary averages.

+A script is also created to reproduce one station's (Bauchi) hourly temperature and relative humidity from raw monthly averages and ranges.

 ---

 ### 🔬 Model Description